nicktaras/arduino-bluetooth-rmt-ctrl-car/README.md

 Please track through commits to see smaller steps of progress:

-- Code (in progress, see proof of concept file for a working version with control via a keyboard + serial monitor)
+- Code (see proof of concept for working version)
+- Electronics schema (ready for testing)
 - 3D model (incomplete)
-- Electronics schema (ready for testing - waiting for parts to arrive)

 Good luck with your project :)